microsoft/ComplianceCxE/docs/playbooks/teamsdlp.md

 This playbook helps readers plan and protect sensitive information scenarios that normally exist in every organization.
 It also helps as a user guide to mitigate the risk of exchanging crucial data while communicating over chat or giving access to sites for guest users.

-We are makign the assumption one has identified the Sensitive Information Types (SITs) that are to be protected In Teams Chat or Channel messages.
+We are making the assumption one has identified the Sensitive Information Types (SITs) that are to be protected In Teams Chat or Channel messages.

 !!!
 Info
-For more information on data classification click [here](aka.ms/dataclassificationwhitepaper) and the deployment accelerator guide clikc [here](../../dag), please refer to the Appendix section in the whitepaper or Sensitivity Label Taxonomy section in the [DAG](../../dag/mip-dlp).
+    For more information on data classification click [here](aka.ms/dataclassificationwhitepaper) and the deployment accelerator guide click [here](../../dag), please refer to the Appendix section in the whitepaper or Sensitivity Label Taxonomy section in the [DAG](../../dag/mip-dlp).

 ## Overview